evangunawan/simple-chat-backend/README.md

-# Simple Chat Backend
+# Chat Backend

 ### About
-A simple chat backend application written using Node.js with NestJS framework.
+Welcome to chat backend application written using Node.js with NestJS framework.
-It connects and uses RabbitMQ as a message broker to ensure message delivery and availability.
+A scalable, highly available real-time chat application written using TypeScript in Node.js.
-It also uses socket.io as a socket server to notify frontend or clients on receiving new messages.
+It also uses RabbitMQ as a message broker to ensure message delivery and availability.

 ### Architecture
 It uses clean architecture as the base of the project.